Scene Importer#

 CityGML Import#

-The GML import script can be accessed directly at
+Once inside the container, the GML import script can be accessed with

 cd /src/aodt_gis/aodt_py/aodt_ui_gis